MK-2206/food2fork-app/README.md

 # Fridge2Fork 🍳🥗 - Your Smart Kitchen Assistant

-**FridgeFusion** is an AI-powered Streamlit web app built by **Mansi Kharke**, designed to help reduce food waste by turning your fridge contents into creative, personalized recipes! 🚀 Whether you're meal prepping or just trying to use what's left before it expires, FridgeFusion has you covered.
+**Fridge2Fork ** is an AI-powered Streamlit web app built by **Mansi Kharke**, designed to help reduce food waste by turning your fridge contents into creative, personalized recipes! 🚀 Whether you're meal prepping or just trying to use what's left before it expires, FridgeFusion has you covered.

 ## 🌟 Overview

-FridgeFusion empowers users to effortlessly convert leftover ingredients into customized, delicious meals.
+Fridge2Fork  empowers users to effortlessly convert leftover ingredients into customized, delicious meals.
 With the help of Google Gemini's AI and a clean, interactive UI, the app helps reduce food waste while promoting sustainable cooking habits. 🌿♻️

 ## 🔥 Key Features